-The Infectious Disease Unit comprises three full-time faculty active in patient care, teaching and research.
+The Infectious Disease Unit comprises five full-time faculty active in patient care, teaching and research.
 The Unit consults on hospitalized patients and outpatients with a wide range of infectious diseases.
-Most of the approximately sixty new consultations seen monthly are from the Medical and Surgical services; a few are from the Pediatric and Obstetric services.
-Usually about fifteen to twenty patients are being followed at a time.
-The faculty research involves the epidemiology, immunology and clinical characteristics of viral infections and vaccine development for respiratory syncytial virus, influenza virus, and other respiratory viral pathogens.
+Most of the approximately one hundred new consultations seen monthly are from the Medical and Surgical services; a few are from the Pediatric and Obstetric services.
+Usually about twenty patients are being followed at a time.
+Each member sees outpatient consults and follow-up of discharged inpatients one half- day per week.
+Drs.
+Falsey and Walsh research involves the epidemiology, immunology and clinical characteristics of viral infections and vaccine development for respiratory syncytial virus, influenza virus, and other respiratory viral pathogens.
 The laboratory’s work involves viral culture methods, virus gene cloning, and immunochemistry of viral proteins, including techniques of gel electrophoresis, Western blotting, RT-PCR, immunofluorescence, solid phase immunoassays, and some experimental animal research.

 Medical residents on this rotation share the consultations and follow-up with Infectious Disease fellows and/or fourth-year medical students when they are on the service.
 Residents learn through case-based teaching, guided independent reading and didactic sessions on Infectious Disease topics.
-This rotation is available for one or two residents at a time.
+This rotation is available for up to three residents at a time.

 Edward Walsh, MD, Unit Head